SMSF Custodian Bare Trust Deed

 • Lawyer-Drafted: Prepared by specialist superannuation lawyers.

 • We are a law firm: We are not a website that uses a law firm’s template: We are the law firm.
-We stand by our documents.
+We are responsible for our documents.

 • Audit-Ready: Our documents are drafted to meet the requirements of your SMSF Auditors and the ATO’s best-practice guides.